 Examples of Final Goods

-- Consumer Goods: Products like electronics, food, clothing, and furniture bought by households are examples of final consumer goods.
+- Consumer Goods: Products like electronics, food, clothing, and furniture that households buy are examples of final consumer goods.

 - Capital Goods: Machinery, tools, and buildings used in production but not resold or further processed are classified as final goods for investment.